pmqs/zipdetails/README.md

 records it uses.
 When the `--walk` or the `--scan` option is enabled both work identically by scanning the file from the beginning looking for any the of these valid 4-byte metadata signatures.
-When a 4-byte signature is found both options will blindly assume that it has found a vald metadata record and display it.
+When a 4-byte signature is found both options will blindly assume that it has found a valid metadata record and display it.

 ### `--walk`

-The `--walk` option optimistically assumes that it has found a real zip metatada record and so starts the scan for the next record directly after the record it has just output.
+The `--walk` option optimistically assumes that it has found a real zip metadata record and so starts the scan for the next record directly after the record it has just output.

 ### `--scan`

-The `--scan` option is pessimistic and assumes the 4-byte signature sequence may have been a false-positive, so before starting the scan for the next resord, it will rewind to the location in the file directly after the 4-byte sequecce it just processed.
+The `--scan` option is pessimistic and assumes the 4-byte signature sequence may have been a false-positive, so before starting the scan for the next record, it will rewind to the location in the file directly after the 4-byte sequence it just processed.
 This means it will rescan data that has already been processed.
-For very lage zip files the `--scan` option can be really realy slow, so trying the `--walk` option first.
+For very large zip files the `--scan` option can be really really slow, so trying the `--walk` option first.

 **Important Note**: If the zip file being processed contains one or more nested zip files, and the outer zip file uses the `STORE` compression